Key Learning Points

 Your Heart is also very influenced by your Liver.

-Your Liver energy is disturbed when you get frustrated, or have to take too many decisions closely together, or can't get rid of stress and/or anger.
+Your Liver energy is disturbed when you get frustrated, or must take too many decisions closely together, or can’t get rid of stress and/or anger.
 Liver Qi stagnation is typical.

 All these produce nervous stomach anxiety too.